-Dropped down amongst the knobs and dials of Penguin Studio in San Diego, rogue avatars Gabe Serbian, Justin Pearson, and Luke Henshaw have created a new project in the form of Planet B, with the shared purpose of creating music both mischievous in sound and sobering in message.
-The three have worked together in varying capacities over the years, including Luke’s remix of Justin’s “A Pig’s Orphan”, contributions to the soundtrack of Asia Argento’s Incompresa, as well as “Variations in the Key of Afterlife”, an otherworldly opus featuring Gabe and Luke.
-Planet B, however, marks the beginning of a full-on melding of these three preternatural minds, successfully integrating key aspects of these musicians’ stylistic strengths and playing off of one another with purpose.
+Dropped down amongst the knobs and dials of Penguin Studio in San Diego, rogue avatars Justin Pearson (Dead Cross, Retox, The Locust) and Luke Henshaw (Sonido de la Frontera) have created Planet B with the shared purpose of creating music both mischievous in sound and sobering in message.
+The two had worked together in varying capacities prior to Planet B’s formation, including Luke’s remix of Justin’s “A Pig’s Orphan”, contributions to the soundtrack of Asia Argento’s film Incompresa, as well as “Variations in the Key of Afterlife”, an otherworldly opus featuring Gabe Serbian and Luke.
+Planet B, however, marked the beginning of a full-on melding of these preternatural minds, successfully integrating key aspects of these musicians’ stylistic strengths and playing off of one another with purpose.

 The duo’s music lays somewhere just out of reach of genre, with aesthetics rooted in hip hop, hardcore punk, turntablism, and 70s-80s horror movie soundtracks.
 It is catchy, heavily percussive, and eerie all at once.
 Henshaw’s fantastical sci-fi accompaniments utilize Justin’s whistling UFO vibrato, for example, and apply it to dark and distorted electrical hums, claps, and marching band drum beats.
 Here, no sound is beyond their experimental scope.